 Legal and Compliance Issues – FAQs

-BoardSource has been answering governance-related questions posed by nonprofit leaders for more than 25 years.
-Here are answers to the most frequently asked questions about nonprofit legal and compliance issues.
+BoardSource has been fielding governance-related questions posed by nonprofit leaders for over 30 years.
+Here are the answers to those questions most frequently asked about nonprofit legal and compliance issues.

 How are nonprofits monitored, regulated, and governed?